 - I met a dude in Ella hobbling on crutches after an unfortunate legs-hanging-out-the-train mishap.
 Watch yourself, yeah?

 - Take a couple of bottles of water.
-Or better yet, get a filter bottle and then you can refill from the bathroom.
+Or better yet, get a filtered water bottle and then you can refill from the bathroom.

 Get Insured Before Catching the Kandy to Ella Train

 Look, the whole deal is pretty safe (as is Sri Lanka), but I’ll be the first to tell you that shit does happen.
 You’re catching a train with open doors and windows through valley ravines.
-Get some damn insurance!
+You gotta at least consider travel insurance!

 And what’s the travel insurance to consider?
 Who ya gonna call?
 Ghostbusters!
 Wait, I fucked that up…